 Here X=PSF or STD or OBJ if in input are PSF or telluric standards or other science frames.
-Product indicated with are produced only if product-density=2 and objnod-sky_cor=TRUE.
+Product indicated with are produced only if product-density is set to 1 or 3 and objnod-sky_cor is set to TRUE.